-Employees become eligible for benefits if they perform work under the jurisdiction of Collective Bargaining Agreements and their Employer makes the required contributions to the Local No. 731, I.B. of T., Garage Attendants, Linen and Laundry Health and Welfare Fund subject to the satisfaction of eligibility requirements as set forth below.
-Other groups of employees of signatory employers (i.e. non-bargaining unit employees) are eligible, for whom contributions are made on a month-to-month basis under agreements acceptable to the Trustees.
+Employees become eligible for benefits if they perform work under the jurisdiction of Collective Bargaining Agreements and their Employer makes the required contributions to the Local No. 731, I.B. of T. Private Scavengers Health and Welfare Fund subject to the satisfaction of eligibility requirements as set forth below.